fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/06_pointers/03_pointers.md

 int* p1, *p2; // 2 pointers, but a bit inconsistent writing
 ```

-This "feature", by many (including me) is considered as one of the worst decisions during the forming of C language syntax.
+This "feature", by many (including me) is considered as one of the worst design decisions during the forming of C language syntax.
 It creates an opportunity for misleading variable definitions and - just like with array size - decouples the type information by splitting part of it (`int`) before the name and part of it (`*` or `[]`) after the name.

 The "feature" of splitted type tokens can be abused heavily: